This post was updated on Monday, October 29 at 1pm

 For more about the new features available in TileMill >= 0.10.0, see AJ’s recent post on customizing the Geograhy Class project.

-Once you’re done styling, you can upload your layers directly to your MapBox account and composite them with a custome MapBox Streets layer.
+Once you’re done styling, you can upload your layers directly to your MapBox account and composite them with a custom MapBox Streets layer.
 Now you can quickly embed you map in your website or blog, or build custom web apps using our API.

 A tile map of Hurricane Sandy as projected today.
 Tiles rendered with TileMill, composited on top of MapBox Streets.